iluvjava/Maths/Notebook 2.0/Math 999/The Laplacian Matrix.md

 \end{aligned}
 $$

-This aims to normalize the diagonal elements to 1 first, and for all the non-dialgonal elements, it normalize by the square root of the degree of connecting vertices.
+This aims to normalize the diagonal elements to 1 first, and for all the non-diagonal elements, it normalize by the square root of the degree of connecting vertices.

 **Random Walks**